thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 </script>

 <script>
-d3.selectAll('#but_point_coord_lines')
+d3.selectAll('#reset_point_coord_lines')
   .on('click', function(){
       point_coord_lines.init();
       point_coord_lines2d.init();
   })
 </script>

-In general, space can be N-dimensional with N as large as you want.
 Soon we'll see the coordinate system here is really just a bunch of other vectors, but more on that later.
 Now because there is a coordinate system, each vector will have a list of numbers indicating its location in the space:

 <center class='js'>